-- Italics: booktitle, maintitle, and journaltitle in all entry types; title of artwork, book, bookinbook, booklet, collection, image, inbook, manual, misc (with no entrysubtype), periodical, proceedings, report, suppbook, and suppcollection entry types. - Quotation Marks: title of article, incollection, inproceedings, online, periodical, thesis, and unpublished entry types, issuetitle in article, periodical, and review entry types. - Unformatted: booktitleaddon, maintitleaddon, and titleaddon in all entry types, title of customc, letter, misc (with an entrysubtype), patent, review, and supperiodical entry types. - Italics or Quotation Marks: All of the audiovisual entry types audio, music, and video have to serve as analogues both to book and to inbook.
+Italics: booktitle, maintitle, and journaltitle in all entry types; title of artwork, book, bookinbook, booklet, collection, inbook, manual, misc (with no entrysubtype), periodical, proceedings, report, suppbook, and suppcollection entry types.

+Quotation Marks: title of article, image, incollection, inproceedings, online, patent, periodical, thesis, and unpublished entry types, issuetitle in article, periodical, and review entry types.

+Unformatted: booktitleaddon, maintitleaddon, and titleaddon in all entry types, title of custome, letter, misc (with an entrysubtype), review, and suppperiodical entry types.

+Italics or Quotation Marks: All of the audiovisual entry types - audio, music, and video - have to serve as analogues both to book and to inbook.
 Therefore, if there is both a title and a booktitle, then the title will be in quotation marks.
 If there is no booktitle, then the title will be italicized.

-Now, the rules for which entry type to use for which sort of work tend to be fairly straightforward, but in cases of doubt you can consult section 4.1 above, the examples in notes-test.bib, or go to the Manual itself, 8.154-195.
+Now, the rules for which entry type to use for which sort of work tend to be fairly straightforward, but in cases of doubt you can consult section 4.1 above, the examples in notes-test.bib, or go to the Manual itself, 8.164-210.
 Assuming, then, that you want to present a title within a title, and you know what sort of formatting each of the two would, on its own, require, then the following rules apply:

-Inside an italicized title, all other titles are enclosed in quotation marks and italicized, so in such cases all you need to do is provide the quotation marks using \mkbibquote, which will take care of any following punctuation that needs to be brought within the closing quotation mark(s) (14.102; donne:var, mchugh:wake).

-- 2. Inside a quoted title, you should present another title as it would appear if it were on its own, so in such cases you'll need to do the formatting yourself.
-Within the double quotes of the title another quoted title would take single quotes - the \mkbibquote command does this for you automatically, and also, I repeat, takes care of any following punctuation that needs to be brought within the closing quotation mark(s).
-(See 14.177; garrett, loften:hamlet, murphy:silent, white:callimachus.) - 3.
-Inside a plain title (most likely in a review entry or a titleaddon field), you should present another title as it would appear on its own, once again formatting it yourself using \mkbibemph or \mkbibquote. (barcott:review, gibbard, osborne:poison, ratliff:review, unsigned:ranke).
+- 1. Inside an italicized title, all other titles are enclosed in quotation marks and italicized, so in such cases all you need to do is provide the quotation marks using \mkbibquote, which will take care of any following punctuation that needs to be brought within the closing quotation mark(s) (17.58; donne:var, mchugh:wake). - 2.
+Inside a quoted title, you should present another title as it would appear if it were on its own, so in such cases you'll need to do the formatting yourself.
+Within the double quotes of the title another quoted title would take single quotes the \mkbibquote command does this for you automatically, and also, I repeat, takes care of any following punctuation that needs to be brought within the closing quotation mark(s).
+(See 17.157; garrett, loften:hamlet, murphy:silent, white:callimachus.) - 3.
+Inside a plain title (most likely in a review entry or a titleaddon field), you should present another title as it would appear on its own, once again formatting it yourself using \mkbibemph or \mkbibquote. (barcott:review, gibbard, osborne:poison, ratliff:review, unsigned:ranke:15).

 The Manual provides a few more rules, as well.
 A word normally italicized in text should also be italicized in a quoted or plain-text title, but should be in roman ("reverse italics") in an italicized title.
-A quotation used as a (whole) title (with or without a subtitle) retains its quotation marks in an italicized title "only if it appears that way in the source," but always retains them when the surrounding title is quoted or plain (14.104, 14.177; lewis).
+A quotation used as a (whole) title (with or without a subtitle) retains its quotation marks when it is quoted or plain, but loses them when it is italicized (17.60, 17.157; lewis).
 A word or phrase in quotation marks, but that isn't a quotation, retains those marks in all title types (kimluu:diethyl).